 Launch the Photos app.

-View photo thumbnails in any Album or Collection.
+Tap an Album to view photo thumbnails in any Album

 Tap individual thumbnails to place a check mark by the photo.